White House: Russia's Wagner received arms from North Korea - NewsBreak

 The White House has repeatedly sought to spotlight intelligence findings that show Russia — struggling to maintain a steady supply of arms for its war in Ukraine and pinched by sanctions that are limiting access to key components for weapons manufacturing — has limited options to help it resupply weapons.

 Russia has also turned to Iran to provide drones to use against Ukraine, and the Biden administration has expressed concern that Russia may seek to acquire additional advanced conventional weapons from Iran.
-The White House has previously said that Moscow was looking to North Korea to provide it with artillery.
+The White House has previously said that Moscow turn to North Korea for artillery.

 Comments / 0